atimpone/aws-foundation-journey/1-dev-environments/2-7-create-team-dev-environments.md

 Download the sample AWS CloudFormation template [infra-multi-tier-vpc.yml](https://raw.githubusercontent.com/ckamps/infra-aws-vpc-multi-tier/master/infra-vpc-multi-tier.yml) to your desktop.

+---
+**Review Note:  Better VPC CloudFormation example?**

+If you're aware of a better CloudFormation template example that is maintained in the `aws-samples` or similar AWS-managed GitHub organizations, provide that feedback.
+Otherwise, we'll get this example introduced into the `aws-samples` organization.

+---

 Next, access the development AWS account of interest:

 1. As a Cloud Administrator, use your personal user to log into AWS SSO.